Circulation Problems and Foot Ulcers

 Heel spurs are bony growths that form on the underside of the heel bone, often developing gradually due to repeated stress on the foot.
 They are commonly caused by plantar fasciitis, high impact activities, wearing poor footwear, or excess weight that places pressure on the heel.
 Symptoms may include sharp or aching pain in the heel, especially with the first steps in the morning or after periods of rest.
 The heel may look normal from the outside, although tenderness or swelling can be present, and the pain can feel like a stabbing or deep ache when standing or walking.
 A podiatrist can help by starting with a careful examination and imaging when needed, to confirm the presence of a heel spur and identify contributing factors.
 Treatment often begins with shoe modifications, custom orthotics, targeted exercises to reduce stress, and anti-inflammatory care.
 If you have heel spurs, it is suggested that you schedule an appointment with a podiatrist for effective relief and management tips.

 Heel spurs can be incredibly painful and sometimes may make you unable to participate in physical activities.
-To get medical care for your heel spurs, contact Mack Jay Groves IV, DPM from Practice.
+To get medical care for your heel spurs, contact Mack Jay Groves IV, DPM from Groves Foot & Ankle.
 Our doctor will do everything possible to treat your condition.

 Heels Spurs